 When it comes to gaming, all the features — the high refresh rate, the AMD FreeSync technology all combine to deliver slick gameplay sans blurs and stutters.
 And the almost bezel-less display adds to the looks.

-The AOC C24G1 has over 69% positive reviews, with most gamers commending its incredible balance of features against price.
+The AOC C24G1 has over a huge chunk of positive reviews, with most gamers commending its incredible balance of features against price.

 Note that the C24G1 has a slightly colder color temperature, and might make some games look cold and dark.